elotroalex/chiens/_texts/translation.md

 - broken wings and branches
 - the victims take turns at falling
 - hey there on the foretop
-- start the fire, keep it going, on the shade and the ditch
+- continuous fire start the fire in the shade and the ditch
-- A thousand excuses, we have the best to offer you
+- A thousand excuses, that's what we have better offer you
-- a blazing fire saluting the darkness with flares
+- a flickering blaze saluting with its breaths the darkness armed
-- armed with blue shadows
+- with blue shadows
 - what is that? what is that?
-- through my hand I see stars
+- through my hand I'm seeing stars
 - obsolete freedoms
-- a repulsed face caught in the frost and the overhang and the dotted yaws.
+- a revolted face caught in the frost and the overhang and the dotted yaws.

 - {:.sp} The Man Reciter.